Slusheeking/INAVVI_0.0.1/docs/06_feature_engineering_subsystem.md

     return df
 ```

-## Feature Normalization
+## 9. Feature Normalization

-The feature engineering pipeline normalizes features to ensure they have similar scales, which is important for many machine learning algorithms:
+The Feature Engineering Subsystem normalizes features to ensure they have similar scales, which is important for many machine learning algorithms:

 ```mermaid
 flowchart LR